Judge throws out parts of N.C. workplace undercover law

 “Where the government posits no compelling interest and does not attempt to show that a law is narrowly tailored, as is its burden, it cannot succeed,” Schroeder wrote Friday in declaring two of the four subsections as unconstitutional.

-PETA said it had wanted to conduct an undercover investigation at testing laboratories at the University of North Carolina at Chapel Hill but decided against it because of fear of prosecution under what’s called the “Property Protection Act.”
+PETA said it had wanted to conduct an undercover investigation at testing laboratories at UNC-Chapel Hill but decided against it because of fear of prosecution under what's called the “Property Protection Act.”

 Other states have passed similar legislation labeled by some as “ag-gag” laws.
 They've been declared unconstitutional in a handful of states, animal rights groups say.